MicrosoftDocs/Viva/Viva/insights/Setup/maintain-workplace-analytics.md

 ## Assign licenses

-* **Task** - Assign Viva Insights licenses to individuals.
+* **Task** - Assign Workplace Analytics licenses to individuals.
 * **Frequency** - As needed.
 Perform this task primarily as one step to add a new employee.

 [Assign licenses](assign-licenses-to-population.md)

 ## Assign roles

-* **Task** - Assign Viva Insights roles to individuals.
+* **Task** - Assign Workplace Analytics roles to individuals.
 * **Frequency** - As needed.
-Perform this step when a new employee requires one of the Viva Insights roles, or an existing employee changes roles.
+Perform this step when a new employee requires one of the Workplace Analytics roles, or an existing employee changes roles.

 [Assign roles](assign-roles-to-wpa-admins.md)